 is a very popular decentralized exchange (DEX) and automated market maker (AMM) that allows users to trade almost all ERC20 tokens without an intermediary.
 Liquidity providers must deploy both sides of the liquidity pool in a 50/50 ratio, and in return earn a portion of the transaction fee and the UNI token.
 Want to buy Uniswap (UNI)?
 You can do so on Coinmerce's crypto exchange.

-Balancer is a liquidity protocol that offers flexible strike.
+Balancer is a liquidity protocol that offers flexible staking.
 It does not require lenders to add liquidity to both pools equally.
 Instead, liquidity providers can create customized liquidity pools with different tokens.

 is a derivatives liquidity protocol that allows users to create synthetic coins and tokens using oracles for almost any traditional financial product.
 This means that the prices of stocks, for example, can also be added.
 Do you want to buy the token of Synthetix (SNX)?
 You can do so on the Coinmerce crypto exchange.